Re-Domiciliation of a Company

-A company formed, incorporated or registered outside Malta may, subject to certain conditions, request to be registered in Malta, under the Companies Act, as a company continued to Malta.
-The re-domiciliation of companies registered in foreign jurisdictions to Malta has been made possible through changes made in the Maltese Companies Act 1995, during the year 2002 – Legal Notice 344/2002.
-Conversely a company registered and incorporated in Malta, may seek to re-domicile to an approved jurisdiction outside of Malta, subject to certain conditions.
+A company formed, incorporated or registered outside Malta may, subject to certain conditions, request registration in Malta.
+This redomiciliation stems from under the Companies Act, as a company continued to Malta.
+Changes to Maltese Companies Act makes re-domiciliation of companies registered abroad to Malta.
+Conversely, a company registered in Malta, may seek to re-domicile to an approved jurisdiction outside of Malta.

 EFFECTS UNDER THE COMPANIES ACT – PROVISIONAL REGISTRATION

 As a result and with the effect from the date of the issuance by the Maltese Registrar of companies of a Provisional Certificate of Continuation in favour of the Company, the company would continue to be a body corporate incorporated in Malta under the Companies Act, and would be subject to all obligations and capable of exercising all the powers of a company under the Companies Act.
 Such a company requiring the transfer of their operations and domicile to Malta need not liquidate the foreign company and register a new one in Malta.
 Instead they will solely move their domicile to Malta whilst the legal entity originally formed in the foreign jurisdiction remains in existence.

 The effect of such a move is that it does not create a new legal entity, but instead moves the original entity from one legal jurisdiction to another.
 Such a company will still retain all its assets, rights, obligation and liabilities it had in its original country of registration.
 Such that the company would retain all its assets, rights, liabilities and obligations.